RESILIENCE: Hard Won Wisdom For Living A Better Life |

 by David Bradshaw

 If you've ever faced pain, suffering or depression created by debilitating circumstances out of your control, then Resilience deserves a place in your library.
 It was recommended to me by a Life Coach I recently met with to discuss how best to respond in wisdom to a difficult personal crisis.
 I was attracted to the book's title, so I took his sage advice.

-What can we learn about wisdom and life from a 40-year old former Navy Seal with a Ph.D. from Oxford, a Rhodes scholar, the Founder of The Mission Continues, named by Fortune magazine as one of the 50 greatest leaders in the world and is currently running for governor of Missouri?
+What can we learn about wisdom and life from a 40-year old former Navy Seal with a Ph.D. from Oxford, a Rhodes scholar, the Founder of The Mission Continues, named by Fortune magazine as one of the 50 greatest leaders in the world?

 I was intrigued by the author's unusual background as a distinguished military serviceman with a world-class education.
 I was struck immediately with his frankness, as he began to share his "hard won wisdom" with Zach, a downtrodden former Navy Seal in the form of twenty short letters of encouragement - later to become the book's 22 concise chapters.